 Suppose that you want to know how much your sales have changed so far this year compared with the same months last year.

-To answer this question, you build a trivial spreadsheet that collates the sales figures for January to June of the years 2015 and 2016, sums over the months of each year, and then calculates the change between the years.
+To answer this question, you build a trivial spreadsheet that collates the sales figures for January to June of the current and last years.
+You sum over the months of each year, and then calculate the change between the years.

 A screenshot of the spreadsheet is shown to the right.
 Note that this example is available for download at the bottom of this page.

-The spreadsheet shows that January to June sales increased from 86 in 2015 to 98 in 2016, a change of 12.
+The spreadsheet shows that January to June sales increased from 86 last year to 98 this year, a change of plus 12.
 That is a good result, so you are pleased.

 Unfortunately, the spreadsheet is wrong.